James E. McLean Distinguished

 Research Paper Award

 Each year MSERA sponsors the James E. McLean Distinguished Research Paper Award.
 Any professional member in good standing of MSERA may submit an entry.
-The award winner(s) receives a plaque and prize of $500 to help with costs to present the paper at the annual meeting of AERA.
+The award winner(s) receives a plaque and reimbursement of up to $500 for costs affiliated with presenting at AERA following the MSERA annual meeting.